hannah-vdw/drinks-finder/README.md

 # About this project

+Practice project using redux.

 Create React App using redux and an api to allow users to search for types of cocktails and display a list of favourited items.

 # Getting Started with Create React App